24f2007780/Athena-MisinfoVerifier/README.md

 ## Acknowledgments

-- Built with FastAPI and React Native (Expo)
+- Built with FastAPI and React Native/Expo
-- Utilizes Google Cloud Platform services
+- Uses Google's Gemini AI for claim verification
-- Inspired by the need for better misinformation detection tools
+- Inspired by the need for reliable fact-checking tools